Taking time to think

 Einstein, Nietzsche and Darwin all made time to think.
 Not do.
 Just think.
 Darwin had a “thinking path” he walked along, Nietzsche strolled in nature and Einstein daydreamed.
-They all valued the process of thinking.
+They all valued the process of taking time to think.

 Working isn’t just ‘doing’.
 Working is allowing your brain to process new information, to bounce around ideas, sifting out the good from the mediocre.
 Letting the priorities rise up and the noise drift away.